CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 dotnet add SimpleContainer package Umbraco.TheStarterKit --version 13.0.0
 ```

 This will create a new Umbraco site in a folder called `SimpleContainer`, with the administrator user set up and the Starter Kit installed.
+It's using the SQLite database for simplicity.

 ## Run the Umbraco Site Locally